zifornd/metaBP/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

-* `Intermediate_Outputs/Host Removal`
+* `Intermediate_Outputs/Host Removal/`
-    * `[sample].host_removed.bowtie2.log`: Contains the bowtie2 log file indicating how many reads have been mapped as well as a file listing the read ids of discarded reads.
+    * `[trimmer]-[sample]-host_removed.bowtie2.log`: Contains the bowtie2 log file indicating how many reads have been mapped as well as a file listing the read ids of discarded reads.

 </details>